DOE Report Citing 4.2 Percent Clean Energy Job Growth Draws Praise, Skepticism

 The report was lauded by, among others, the American Clean Power Association (ACP) and e2.org.

-“Clean energy investments are spurring a manufacturing renaissance across America,” ACP said in an X post, noting more than 160 utility-scale manufacturing facilities have been announced since 2022 and highlighting its 2024 Clean Energy Investing In America report.
+“Clean energy investments are spurring a manufacturing renaissance across America,” ACP said in a post on social media platform X, noting more than 160 utility-scale manufacturing facilities have been announced since 2022 and highlighting its 2024 Clean Energy Investing In America report.

 In its Aug.
 14 report, e2.org estimates those new projects alone will create 109,278 jobs and garner $126 billion in private investments.

-Pyle said to take the numbers with a grain of salt, noting basic job generation data is not the best metric to evaluate if clean energy investment is helping or hurting the economy.
+Pyle said to take the numbers with a grain of salt, noting that basic job generation data are not the best metric to evaluate whether clean energy investment is helping or hurting the economy.

-“There may be fewer jobs being created in the oil and gas industry but the amount of energy that is produced” by one oil or gas job compared to one renewable energy job—or “energy density”—is significantly greater, he said.
+“There may be fewer jobs being created in the oil and gas industry but the amount of energy that is produced” by one oil or gas job compared with one renewable energy job—or the “energy density”—is significantly greater, he said.

 “So the question is, there may be growing employment in certain sectors, but that doesn’t make it the most useful use of resources and of labor,” Pyle said.